Karvy-Singh/Inventory_management/README.md

-<p style="font-size: 20px,font-family: Arial, sans-serif;"> A school project which uses Tkinter for GUI, and MySQL connectivity with Python for Backend to work on very very basic Inventory management wokring just on Basic CRUD operations </p>
+<p style="font-size: 20px,font-family: Arial, sans-serif;"> A school project which uses Tkinter for GUI, and MySQL connectivity with Python for Backend to work on very very basic Inventory management working just on Basic CRUD operations </p>